mquinodo/OFF-PEAK/README.md

 #### Required arguments
 Option | Value | Description
 --- | --- | ---
---listBAM | STRING | Text file containing two tab-delimited columns: BAM files and IDs.
+--listBAM | STRING | Text file containing two tab-delimited columns: BAM files (with absolute location, for example /user/Download/Patient1.bam) and IDs (for example Patient1).
 It can also have only one column with BAM files.
 In this case, IDs will be deduced from the name of BAM files (not recommended).
 --mosdepth | STRING | Mosdepth executable file that can be downloaded from the github page here: [[Link](https://github.com/brentp/mosdepth/releases/download/v0.3.3/mosdepth)]
 --work | STRING | Output directory
 --targetsBED | STRING | BED file with processed targets produced in step 1